 If you want to hide your group, set your group privacy to Secret.
-Secret groups are similar to Closed groups, but only invited members will be able to see the group name, description, members list, and threads.
+Secret groups are similar to Closed groups, but only invited members will be able to see the group name and description.

 NOTE: If you have a Closed or Secret group and change it to Open, all threads will become public.
 Changing an Open group to Closed or Secret will make all threads private.